chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-Some basic requirements...
+The following elements of your single cell dataset are required.
+Note that, in addition to the following, other representations of the expression matrix (alternative normalization, SCTransform, corrected counts from SCTransform or background correction) can all be stored as `layers` your anndata object.

-- count matrix (required (expcept certain assays))
+- count matrix (except for certain assays)
-- normalized expression matrix used for visulization (required)
+- normalized expression matrix used for visulization
-- cell level metadata (required)
+- cell level metadata
 - variable/feature level metadata (not required)
-- embedding (at least one required, UMAP, tSNE, spatial)
+- embedding (at least one required, UMAP, tSNE, spatial, PCA)

 <br/>